contains the active ingredient, allopurinol (al-oe-PUR-in-ol)

 If you take too much (overdose)

-If you take too much APO-ALLOPURINOL you may have the following symptoms: nausea, vomiting, diarrhoea and dizziness.
+If you take too much allopurinol, you may feel some or all of the

 Things you must do

-Tell your doctor (immediately) if you become pregnant while you are taking it.
+Tell your doctor immediately if you become pregnant while you are taking this medicine.

 Things you must not do

 Do not take this medicine to treat an acute attack of gout.

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours.

 Do not take this medicine to treat any other complaints unless your doctor tells you to.